SpaceRadar/XMEGA_CORE_IP_V2/README.md

 This is an optimized IP of the Atmel XMEGA processor, that is very simple to use.

+It is a fully asynchronnous core only with some parts that are sinchronized with the clock and it is synchronized only on positive edge of the clock.

+The posedge to posedge clock latency must be bigger than total latency of the ROM memory and core logic.

 Utilization report from implementation:

 * Slice LUTs = 1271